grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 > **Note**: You can learn more about out of order samples in Prometheus, in the blog post [Debugging out of order samples](https://www.robustperception.io/debugging-out-of-order-samples/).

+### err-mimir-ephemeral-sample-out-of-order

+This error refers to ingesting samples into experimental ephemeral storage in ingesters.
+Documentation TBD.

 ### err-mimir-sample-duplicate-timestamp

 This error occurs when the ingester rejects a sample because it is a duplicate of a previously received sample with the same timestamp but different value in the same time series.